Teaching

 - SOCY 360, Sociology of Medicine & Health - This elective addressed structural dimensions of health and health care, with a focus on barriers to health equity.
 Syllabus: 2024S.

-- SOCY 398H, Diffusion: How things Spread - This honors seminar will be a more sociological update on my previous social epidemiology version of examining contagion and diffusion processes.
+- SOCY 398H, Diffusion: How things Spread - This seminar was a more sociological update on my previous social epidemiology version of examining contagion and diffusion processes.
 Syllabus: 2024S.

 CU-Denver